 - Eradication procedures.

 - The breach notification process.

-- A list of follow-up tasks.
+- A list of post-incident follow-up tasks.

-- A call list.
+- A contact list.

 - Incident response plan testing.

 - Ongoing revisions.